npisi/The-EventHub/README.md

 **Note:** For development, you can use CORS browser extensions to enable cross-origin requests when testing API integrations.

+## Offline Modal
+- An Offline Modal is also there which appears when the user is offline.

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.